 Learn the story of the House That Moved

-The House That Moved is a little-known Exeter attraction, but I found it absolutely fascinating.
+The House That Moved is a little-known Exeter attraction, but I find it absolutely fascinating.

-Engineers used rails to transport it to its location now.
+Engineers used a system of iron rails and wheels to transport it to its location now.
 It’s still standing, a little crooked, and you can find it through this Google maps location – the bottom is now a bridal shop.

 Walk down the narrowest street in the country, Parliament Street

-This was a bit of an underwhelming Exeter attraction for me, but it’s worth mentioning anyway!
+This is a bit of a contentious Exeter attraction, but it’s worth mentioning!

-It is the supposed narrowest street in the country and potentially the world.
+It is believed to be the narrowest street in the world.

-It’s basically walking in between two buildings with a sign at the end saying it’s record-breaking.
+It’s basically a gap between two buildings with a sign at the end saying it’s record-breaking.
 But, if you’re a fan of the Guinness Book of Records, you might want to check it out.

 Explore the Exeter City Walls

-You may have seen these on your Red Coat Tour, but they are worth checking out if you didn’t (and you might want to go back to see another bit of them too!).
+You may have seen the walls on your Red Coat Tour, but they are worth checking out if you didn’t (and you might want to go back to see another bit of them too!).

 Look out for the different brickwork and a few markings in the stone that suggest the year that individual parts were created and improved.